home-assistant/home-assistant.io/source/_integrations/switcher_kis.markdown

   [Switcher GetKey API][token], enter your Switcher account username (which is an email address), and press **Send Me The Code**.

-  The token will be send to you by email.
+  The token will be sent to you by email.
   It will look something like this: zvVvd7JxtN7CgvkD1Psujw==

 [token]: https://switcher.co.il/GetKey/